geofizx/Streaming-Naive-Bayes/code/Machine_Learning/rough_cluster.md

         Boundary Region - A_sup(x_i) - A_sub(x_i) - Difference between Upper and Lower Approximation which contain strictly
         non-unique (shared) entites, i.e., indiscernible and entities belongs to two or more upper approximations

-    This code is an implementation of rough clustering as outlined by Voges, Pope & Brown, 2002, "Cluster Analysis of Marketing
+    This code is an implementation of rough clustering as outlined by Voges et al., 2002
-    Data Examining On-line Shopping Orientation: A Comparison of k-means and Rough Clustering Approaches"

     This algorithm takes as input a feature set with integer features only